open-esq/regulationcrowdfunding/portal.md

 ## Legalalise Overview

-The objective of this project is to present the Securities and Exchange Commission with a working model for a decentralized fundraising portal that's compliant with [17 CFR §§ 200, 227, 232, 239, 240, 249, 269, & 274 (2016)](https://www.sec.gov/rules/final/2015/33-9974.pdf).
+The objective of this project is to present the Securities and Exchange Commission with a working model for a fundraising portal that's compliant with SEC Rules concerning Regulation Fundraising.  (https://www.sec.gov/rules/final/2015/33-9974.pdf).
 This working model is intended to streamline SEC compliant fundraising using the [OpenLaw](OpenLaw.io) platform and Ethereum token sales.

 Issuers using Regulation Crowdfunding are can raise up to $1.07 million within a 12-month period from the general public, including non-accredited investors.
 However, these individual investors are restricted by the amount they are allowed to invest.
 The SEC provided a chart showing the different limits investors are able to make depending on their annual income or net worth.
 In order to ensure investors aren't exeeding their limit, the SEC has put into place, what they call, "funding portals," private businesses acting as brokers or intermediaries for the issuers and investors.
 Specifically, the SEC defines funding portals as